-On the surface, burning wood does not seem too difficult, some small dry branches with paper, put a match to it and the fire is started.
+On the surface, burning wood does not seem too difficult, place some small dry branches with paper, put a match to it and the fire is started.
 Once we have the fire, to have it burn cleanly takes just a bit more thought and effort.
 We need higher temperatures than the few hundred degrees of a small fire and we need to 'keep it under control', not let it grow excessively.
-By insulating the fire itself we keep the heat from the fire 'within the fire' which aids complete combustion and retains most of the heat from the fire within the combustion chamber.
+By insulating the combustion chamber and even more important, the heat riser, the heat generated from the fire is kept 'within the fire' maintaining a high combustion temperature wich aids in more complete combustion.

 Quite literally, apart from around one percent ash, the entire content of wood can be converted into heat**, and as such smoke is only an indicator of incomplete conversion of fuel into heat.
-These heaters, as described earlier, have very high temperatures of combustion, so the smoke is very hot.
+These heaters, as described earlier, have very high temperatures of combustion, so the smoke is very hot in the combustion chamber and in the heat riser.
 We combine pre-heated air with that smoke which results in spontaneous combustion of the smoke.
 Even the rightly feared carbon monoxide -a deadly poison- is in fact simply unburnt fuel (recall above that in complete combustion CO is not a product of wood burning).
-CO has no odour of it's own, so when town gas which contained up to 8% CO was used for heat well into the twentieth century mercaptan (a foul smelling substance) was always added to the gas, simply to alert people to any leaks or unlit burners.
-The point remains though, CO is a fuel (and used as such in town gas) and all of the woods energy content can be extracted if burnt correctly.
+CO has no odour of it's own, so when "town gas" which contained up to 8% CO was used for heat well into the twentieth century mercaptan (a foul smelling substance) was always added to the gas, simply to alert people to any leaks or unlit burners.
+The point remains though, CO is a fuel (and used as such in town gas) and all of the wood's energy content can be extracted if burnt correctly.

 ** Whilst this is strictly true, a few points must be understood to put this into a real world context.
-These heaters will not be used in a laboratory with pure oxygen, they will be used at home.
+These heaters will not be used in a laboratory with pure oxygen, they will be used at home with ambient air.
 Even weather conditions will vary and influence the burn.
 Most importantly, all air dried wood will contain some moisture.
 This needs to be driven off before combustion of the wood can take place.
-To boil off water takes a tremendous amount of energy.
+To boil off water takes a tremendous amount of energy as shown below.

 The graph shows how the temperature of water rises as energy is added. (it starts from below freezing point which we will ignore.
 Unless the wood you use is itself below freezing!)
 As energy is added (the horizontal axis), the temperature rises along the straight line C, for every 'bit' of energy added there is a corresponding rise in temperature which is why it is a straight line.

-When the water reaches boiling point (100 ºC) it no longer gets any hotter (seen by line D, it is horizontal even tho energy is still being put into the system) During this stage, the energy being absorbed by the water is not making the water any hotter, but rather is making the water change from 'liquid to gas', and this takes place with no change in temperature.
+When the water reaches boiling point (100 ºC at sea level) it no longer gets any hotter (seen by line D, it is horizontal even though energy is still being put into the system) During this stage, the energy being absorbed by the water is not making the water any hotter, but rather is making the water change from 'liquid to gas', and this takes place with no change in temperature.
 Line E will ONLY begin once all of the water has become steam.

-Unless we have a condensing boiler, that energy required to turn the water to steam is lost to the system, and into the atmosphere.
+Unless we have a condensing boiler, that energy required to turn the water to steam is lost from the system, and into the atmosphere.
 So, in real world practice, these are some of the losses that do and will occur.
-The *very*important*point* to be taken from this is, NEVER burn anything other than dry wood.
+The *very*important *point* to be taken from this is, NEVER burn anything other than dry wood.
 Now you know why.

 The following video is a fine example of the flammability of smoke.